 Availability and pricing

 Perhaps the Apple Watch’s greatest strength was its wealth of available accessories and configurations, and the Watch Series 2 is no different.
 It’s available in a wide array of styles, materials, and colors.
-Stainless steel and aluminum finishes are still available, same as last year’s Watch, plus a new model: ceramic.
+Stainless steel and aluminum finishes are still available, mirroring last year’s Watch, plus a new model: ceramic.
 Of the latter, Williams said it’s four times harder than stainless steel.

 If you’ve got the cash, there’s hot collaboration that’s worth your consideration: the Hermès.
 The luxury accessory maker is debuting two new leather straps alongside the Series 2, one with a single silver buckle ($1,399) and one with a double buckle design ($689).

 The old Apple Watch isn’t quite going away.
 Apple’s packed it with the new dual core processor, reduced the price to $270, and renamed it: It’s now the Watch Series 1.

 Article originally published in September.
-Updated on 10-24-2016 by Malarie Gokey: Added news that the Nike+ model will debut on October 28 as well as pricing for the device.
+Updated on 04-18-2017 by Lulu Chang: Added news that Compal has become the second OEM for the Apple Watch